-The considerations and analysis involved with transferring a defined contribution pension are typically much simpler than for a defined benefit pension transfer because they’re essentially an investment fund with your name on it.
+The considerations and analysis involved with transferring a defined contribution pension are typically much simpler than for a defined benefit pension transfer.
 You can transfer of switch these as you see fit throughout your working life.

 If you want to transfer your money purchase pension, you need to ask your provider for a transfer value.
 A defined contribution transfer value is usually simply the amount of cash you have in the pension, less any exit fees and charges you may have to pay for moving your pension.